Small Business Owner. Foster Mom. Former Public Defender. VMI Graduate. Delegate.

-When I was growing up, my grandfather always said, “If you have it, you have to give it.”
-Those words stuck with me when I was at VMI; they were the reason I served as a foster parent; and they are a guiding principle I live by as a public defender.
+When I was growing up, my grandmother always said, “If you have it, you have to give it.”
+Those words stuck with me when I was at the Virginia Military Institute; they were the reason I served as a foster parent; and they are a guiding principle I live by as a public defender and a Delegate.

 Giving back has been, and must continue to be, the foundation of Virginia.
 That is why I’ve made it my life’s work.

 When I was at Virginia Military Institute (VMI), I knew I had to defy the odds and graduate in order to have the opportunity to give back.
 I enrolled in the third class of female cadets to attend the historically all-male college.
 On my first day, they shaved my head and said, “Welcome to VMI.”
 My best male friend bet me a dollar that I wouldn’t last a year.
 Well, I won that bet.

 I know the deck seems stacked against us.
 Sometimes it seems like politicians prefer gridlock over results.
 But every time I look my kids in the eyes, or walk into work as a public defender, I know we have to fight toward a fairer, stronger, and more just Virginia.
 Having spent four years in a military academy, I learned to address problems head-on and never back down from a fight.

 As your Delegate, I have delivered the following results: